bright/new-www/content/projects/boosting-user-acquisition-with-app-clip-instant-app-for-relevo-–-a-food-take-away-and-delivery-app.md

 description: Overcoming user hesitancy towards installing new applications is a crucial challenge in today's competitive market.
 Discover the strategic approach our team employed to turn this obstacle into a marketing triumph.
+  Delve into the success story where we skillfully implemented cutting-edge App Clip and Instant App solutions, revolutionizing the user experience and establishing a robust user acquisition channel for a thriving startup based in Germany – Relevo.
 hero_image: /images/instant_app_app_clip.png
 Hero Image_alt: mockup
 social_media_previev: /images/instant_app_app_clip_preview.png